CosyVerif/data-server/scenarios/DeleteUserTest.md

 --
 --
 --
--- ##### Delete a user not exist
+-- ##### Delete a user not exist or deleted
 --
--- this test is a deletion of user not exist.
+-- this test is a deletion of user not exist or deleted.
 The server -- not hound the user then it return `status code 404` -- (not found user) into client.